dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 What if you could have oh sh*t insurance for your MySQL database?
 You'd know longer have to worry about a single mistake disrupting the functionality of your production database and the time it takes to recover.

 Dolt replication of your MySQL database gives you that insurance.
-Turn it on and every transaction commit on your production MySQL instance becomes a Dolt commit on the Dolt replica.
-You get an audit log of every cell, time travel, and branch for development on a replica.
+You get an audit log of every cell between versions, time travel, and branch for development on a replica.
 No risk to production.

-Let me know if you want learn more about Dolt.
+Let me know if you want learn more about version controlling your MySQL backups.

 #signature